 The rate of deaths reported by the government is alarming and the reality of the possibility of losing a loved one is hitting the people of our beloved country hard as the death toll increases daily.

 Law firms around the country have seen an increase in people wanting to either make or amend their will.
-London based deVere group, which has an online wills service says it has seen the sharp spike in inquires as people’s minds have become ‘more focused’ on financial planning because of the current Covid-19 pandemic.
+London based deVere group, which has an online wills service says it has seen a sharp spike in inquiries as people’s minds have become ‘more focused on financial planning because of the current Covid-19 pandemic.

 In the UK, the testator of the will is required to have two people in the same place at the same time witness them sign/endorse the document.
 Since the pandemic of Covid-19, the rules have been relaxed.
 Yes, Solicitors will now be allowed to witness wills through the windows of homes or cars.

 Tough times call for unprecedented measures.
-Critics have raised the question of the validation of the will still be authentic.
+Critics have raised the question of whether the validation of the will still be authentic.
 Signatures will still be valid as long as each party can see the other physically endorse the document from a safe distance.
-This does not mean that we ignore the strict process that needs to be followed and so, if persons are at all uncertain, it is important that they seek legal advice.
+This does not mean that we ignore the strict process that needs to be followed and so if persons are at all uncertain, they must seek legal advice.

-We appreciate that these are unprecedented times and we at Deo Volente solicitors wish you all good health, and that we resume to normal life as soon as practicable.
+We appreciate that these are unprecedented times and we at Deo Volente solicitors wish you all good health and that we resume normal life as soon as practicable.